-Today’s Gospel selection from Mark has a very unique “mother-n-law” story.
-Peter was worried about his mother-in-law, bedridden with a serious fever – perhaps like the current flu outbreak in the U.S. Jesus is told of her condition, and He comes, takes her by the hand and helps her from her bed – and she’s healed!
-But, surprisingly she begins to wait on Jesus and His disciples who were likely hungry (and perhaps road-worn) young adults.
+Today’s Gospel has a very unique “mother-n-law” story.
+Peter was worried about his mother-in-law, at home, bedridden with a serious fever.
+Jesus is told of her condition, and He meets her, takes her by the hand and helps her from her bed – she’s healed!
+And…surprisingly… she begins to wait on Jesus and His disciples who were hungry (perhaps road-worn?) young adults.
 No rest for her!
-She mirrored Jesus generous, outgoing spirit in her “waiting on them”.
+Like Jesus, she was generous in “waiting on them”.

-The Gospel narrative continues the story with Jesus again being called upon to heal the crowds that came to the door…people who were physically ill, some even possessed by demons.
+The Gospel continues with Jesus again being called upon to heal the crowds that came to the door…people who were physically ill — even possessed by demons.
 And He healed them!
 No rest for Him!
-Rising early the next day, Jesus senses the need to get away and pray, perhaps to further ponder the physical and human suffering which He witnessed and was constantly being called upon to heal.
-Still, “no rest for the good”; Simon looks for Jesus and tells Him that even more people are looking for Him and His healing love.
-Jesus responds by saying He needs to move on and preach in the nearby villages…His mission.
+Rising early the next day, Jesus “needs” to get away and pray, perhaps to further ponder the physical and human suffering He constantly encountered for healing.
+Again, “no rest for the good”; Simon looks for Jesus and tells Him that even more people are searching for Him and His healing love.
+Jesus responds by saying He needs to move on and preach in the nearby villages…His mission, His purpose.
 No rest for the good!
-Jesus generously ministers God’s gracious love!

-Saint Paul in the reading from his 1st letter to the Corinthians notes that his missionary work comes from stewardship of God’s love shared with him.
-His sense of duty compels him to generously proclaim the Good News of Jesus; “woe to me if I do not preach it!” “…to save at least some.”
-No rest for the good: Paul generously ministers God’s gracious love.
+Saint Paul in his 1st letter to the Corinthians notes that his missionary work comes from his stewardship of God’s love shared with him.
+A sense of duty compels him to generously proclaim the Good News of Jesus; “woe to me if I do not preach it!” …”to save at least some.”
+No rest for the good!

-Thus, the Question: As believers, how do we reflect the generous spirit of Jesus?
-How do we spread the Good News in our day?
-By virtue of our Baptism, we each have a vocation (married, single, priestly/religious) which is further focused in the talents and direction we’ve given our lives (e.g. parent, teacher, manager, professional person, student, health care worker, etc.).
-How do we witness God’s Love, Life, Joy in our world of violence and fear, of poverty and loneliness, of mistrust and selfishness?
-The needs are great; our resources seem limited; and, often…no rest for the good!
-Jesus says: let’s go!
+Our Question: As believers, how do we reflect the generous spirit of Jesus?
+How do we spread the Good News in our time and place?
+By virtue of our Baptism, we each have a vocation / calling (married, single, priestly / religious); our vocation is given further expression in the talents and direction of our lives (e.g. spouse, parent, teacher, manager, professional person, clergy, health care worker, etc.).
+How do we witness God’s Love, Life, Joy in our 21st Century world of violence and fear, of poverty and loneliness, of mistrust and selfishness?
+The needs are great; healing is needed; our resources can seem limited; and often…no rest for the good!
+Today we hear Jesus say: “let’s go!”

-We are to be grateful for our faith — however vibrant it is.
-Following Jesus’ example and serving in His Name, God’s healing, transforming and exciting Love and Life transforms all of creation.
-Our Super Bowl weekend cheer: “Praise God, for God is good!”
-(Psalm 147)
+Let’s be grateful for our faith — however vibrant it is.
+Following Jesus’ example and serving in His Name, God’s healing and exciting Love and Life can transform all of creation.
+May it be said of us, as is said of Jesus: No rest for the good!